What is goniotomy?

 How much does goniotomy cost?

-Since goniotomy is often considered medically necessary to treat congenital glaucoma, it may be covered in part by insurance.
+Since goniotomy is often considered medically necessary to treat open-angle glaucoma, it may be covered in part by insurance.
 Our office will contact your provider to determine if any coverage is offered with your specific insurance plan.
 From there, we can send over all the necessary paperwork to your insurer.
 When you first visit our office, we will review the cost of surgery so you know what to expect and can plan accordingly for any out-of-pocket costs.
 We accept many payment forms, including CareCredit.

-pediatric glaucoma surgery
+Innovative glaucoma surgery